kumarsecurityfocal/probeops-frontend/README.md

        external: true  # This ensures we connect to the existing network
    ```

-   Note: We use the public IP instead of the container name because the browser makes API calls directly, not from within the Docker network.
+   Note: We use the domain name with HTTPS instead of direct IP access for improved security and flexibility.
+This allows proper SSL/TLS encryption for all API calls.

 5. Build and start the container with Docker Compose:
    ```bash